About Project

 Copyright information:

 All images and scans have been taken by Tom Sermon who retains the ownership of the copyright.
-Published photographs of specimens in the collection of the Natural History Museum, London have been done so under a CC-BY license.
+Published photographs of specimens in the collection of the Natural History Museum, London or from the Oxford University Museum of Natural History have been done so under a CC-BY license.
 3D and Micro-CT scans of specimens in the collection of the Natural History Museum, London have been done so under a CC-BY-NC license.